Vault (organelle): Evolutionary conservation

 These four species are model organisms for plants, nematodes, animal genetics and fungi respectively.
-Despite these exceptions, the high degree of similarity of vaults in organisms that do have them implies some sort of evolutionary importance.
+Despite these exceptions, existing vaults in different organisms are highly similar.

-Homologs of the major vault protein has been computationally found in bacteria.
+Homologs of the major vault protein have been computationally found in bacteria.
 Cyanobacterial sequences appear most similar.
 Pfam is also able to identify some such homologs.

 Vault engineering

 The Rome lab at UCLA has collaborated with a number of groups to use the baculovirus system to produce large quantities of vaults.
 When the major vault protein (MVP) is expressed in insect cells, vault particles are assembled on polyribosomes in the cytoplasm.
 By using molecular genetic techniques to modify the gene encoding the major vault protein, vault particles have been produced with chemically active peptides attached to their sequence.
 These modified proteins are incorporated into the inside of the vault particle without altering its basic structure.
 Proteins and peptides can also be packaged into vaults by attachment of a packaging domain derived from the VPARP protein.
 A number of modified vault particles have been produced in order to test the concept that vaults can be bio-engineered to allow their use in a wide variety of biological applications including drug delivery, biological sensors, enzyme delivery, controlled release, and environmental remediation.

-A vault has been packaged with a chemokine for potential use to activate the immune system to attack lung cancer, and this approach has undergone phase I trials.
+A vault has been packaged with a chemokine for potential use to activate the immune system to attack lung cancer.